2/6 - Patient Care and Support Services In-Person Hiring Event

 For more information, please contact UW Health Recruitment at careers@uwhealth.org or (608) 263-6500.

-Program Mission and Leadership
+Program mission and leadership

 UW Hospitals and Clinics and UnityPoint Health – Meriter are dedicated to providing excellence in patient care, teaching, research and community service.
 In accordance with that mission, the physical therapy departments have collaborated to create a post-professional clinical residency program in orthopedic physical therapy.